JoshEngels/MultiDimensionalFeatures/README.md

 Before running experiments, you should again change BASE_DIR in sae_multid_feature_discovery/utils.py to point to a location on your machine where large artifacts can be downloaded and saved.

 You will need to generate SAE feature activations to generate the cluster reconstructions.
-The GPT-2 SAEs will be automatically downloaded, while for Mistral you will need to download our pretrained Mistral SAEs to sae_multid_feature_discovery/saes/mistral_saes:
+The GPT-2 SAEs will be automatically downloaded when you run the below scripts, while for Mistral you will need to download our pretrained Mistral SAEs from https://www.dropbox.com/scl/fo/hznwqj4fkqvpr7jtx9uxz/AJUe0wKmJS1-fD982PuHb5A?rlkey=ffnq6pm6syssf2p7t98q9kuh1&dl=0 to sae_multid_feature_discovery/saes/mistral_saes.
+You can generate SAE feature activations with one of the following two commands:

 ```
 cd sae_multid_feature_discovery